Primordial Fluctuations within Teleparallelism: Introduction

-Recently, the gravity constructed within ``distant parallelism'' or ``teleparallelism'' has received much attention of cosmological interests for both the early universe \cite{iwi} and the late time cosmic acceleration \cite{ft}.
-While the teleparallel equivalence of general relativity (TEGR) is, so far, indistinguishable from general relativity (GR), its high order generalization, $f(T)$ gravity, contains some novel features other than $f(R)$ gravity.
-In particular, the local Lorentz invariance cannot be preserved as some extra degrees of freedoms are found \cite{LV,dof}.
-This feature is explicit in the Einstein frame of $f(T)$ gravity theories as an exotic scalar-torsion coupling appears in the Lagrangian \cite{CT}.
-However, under homogeneous and isotropic principles in cosmology, the effects of the extra degrees of freedom need to proceed to the perturbed equations.
-It is shown in \cite{LSS} that under a gauge-invariant analysis, one extra degree of freedoms causes severe constraints on $f(T)$ gravity models.
+Nevertheless, it is noticeable that such topologically ``parallelizable'' condition inevitably breaks the local Lorentz invariance while some extra degrees of freedoms are found~\cite{LV,dof}.
+This feature can be explicit in the Einstein frame of $f(T)$ gravity as an exotic scalar-torsion coupling appears in the Lagrangian~\cite{CT}.
+However, under homogeneous and isotropic principles in cosmology, the effects of the extra degrees of freedom proceed to the perturbed equations.
+It is shown in~\cite{LSS} that under a gauge-invariant analysis, one extra degree of freedoms causes severe constraints on $f(T)$ gravity.

-Here, we investigate the cosmological perturbations of some possible inflationary model under the teleparallel description of general relativity.
-A 3+1 decomposition is found for veirbien fields which can lead to the ADM formulation for the metric commonly used in the literature.
-After applying such decomposed veirbien to TEGR, we find that the resulting torsion scalar $T$ is identical to the Hamiltonian formulation under a certain time gauge consideration \cite{HT}.
-The representation is convenient for comparison between the formulations of general relativity.
+In this study, we investigate the cosmological perturbations of some possible inflationary models under the teleparallel description of GR.
+A 3+1 decomposition, specifying the vierbein fields, can lead to the ADM formulation with the metric commonly used in the literature.
+After applying such vierbein fields to TEGR, we find that the resulting torsion scalar $T$ is identical to the Hamiltonian formulation under a certain time gauge consideration~\cite{HT}.
+This time gauge gives rise to the class of the teleparallel geometry with the definite identification on the energy and momentum of the gravitational field, and meanwhile recovers the local Lorentz invariance of the theory.
+The representation is also convenient for comparison between the formulations of GR.
+For the general torsion framework including field equations, one can refer to~\cite{Hehl}.